srinidhisrinivas/mhp-web-scraper/README.md

 <h3>Overview:</h3>

 Use NodeJS Puppeteer headless browsing module to automate information collection from Ohio County Auditors' Websites and output to Excel in the desired format.
+The purpose is to compare latest information present online with information already present in client's database to detect changes in property sales/updates.

 <h3>What the MHPScraper Application does:</h3>